marekolsak/gpu-ratemeter/README.md

 - `a2c`: alpha-to-coverage is enabled
 - `vrs1x2`, `vrs2x1`, `vrs2x2`: the given amount of VRS
 - `rasterN`: fill the screen with triangles of a specific size; N is the percentage of non-helper FS invocations relating to the size of triangles, see the description in the subsection below
-- `cyclesN`: the fragment shader waits for N clock cycles to pass before finishing using the subgroup clock; this shows how fragment shaders of different sizes affect pixel throughput and determines when the GPU is limited by the fragment shader execution time and when it's limited the fixed-function pixel pipeline throughput
+- `cyclesN`: the fragment shader waits for N clock cycles to pass before finishing using the subgroup clock; this measures how fragment shaders of different sizes affect pixel throughput and shows when the GPU is limited by the fragment shader execution time and when it's limited by the fixed-function pixel pipeline throughput
 - `const_fill`: the color output is a constant color
 - `cull_back`: back-face culling is enabled (with no effect - the full-screen triangle is front-facing)
 - Used system values are indicated as follows: